edri/Swipe.Me/README.md

 The AngularJS' part is related to the Swipe page.
 It contains one controller, which use $scope, $http (requests) and $window (redirections) contexts.
 There is some private functions, and other public ones related to the scope in it.
 Everything is well commented so don't be shy and feel free to check out my code! :)

-### What about a Smartphone compatibility?
+### What's next?
+There is still a lot of things to do in a close future, like:

+    * Asks Instagram to post the application out of the sandbox!
+    * Smartphone compatibility
+    * Concurrency is currently working, but can create some minor display bugs.

-This is one of the things I planed for a close future, so stay in touch with my GitHub repository!
+Don't forget to stay in touch with my GitHub repository!